 Additional requirements to receive a PLUS loan:

-Parent PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
+Parent PLUS loan borrowers cannot have an adverse credit history.
+If upon completion of the credit check, the parent is denied, the parent can appeal the denial by going to www.studentloans.gov and documenting extenuating circumstances or by obtaining an endorser.
+If then approved, the parent must complete PLUS Loan Counseling before the loan is disbursed.
 In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
 You can find more information about these requirements in Funding Education Beyond High School: The Guide to Federal Student Aid.

 Loan limits, interest rate, and loan charges: